 5. PROBLEM: No one knows.

 SOLUTION: The problem is that when no one knows about your goals then they are easily lost in the business of life or forgotten.
 When you announce your goals or share them, they become real, and there might just be someone in your corner to remind you about them.
 So tell your person or people!
 (You’re also welcome to come join my private Facebook group and share them there!)

-Download this handout HERE, print it out, fill it out and put it somewhere that you can see every day.
+Download these lists, print them out, fill them out and put it somewhere that you can see every day.
 If you’ve already started making a list of your New Year’s Resolutions, rethink them and use this to help propel you in the right direction.
 If you haven’t made any yet, start now!
-And yes, then share it with someone you trust, or email it to me for safe keeping – just take a picture of it and send to email@example.com.
+And yes, then share it with someone you trust, or email it to me for safe keeping – just take a picture of it and send to firstname.lastname@example.org.
 If you send it to me, I’ll be checking in on you . . . #justsayin

-Here is a general one that you can use (or click on picture above): priority-list-and-action-plan-2017
+Here is a general one that you can use (click on the picture to download the PDF):

 Watch and See Some Examples